VoxelForge/VoxelForge/API.md

 #### Parameters
 * `category_id`: Category identifier of the category to check
-* `entry_id`: Entry identifier of the entry to check for its existance
+* `entry_id`: Entry identifier of the entry to check for its existence

 #### Return value
 Returns `true` if and only if: